Iz-No-Good/Iz-No-Good/README.md

 - 👋 Hi, I’m @Iz-No-Good
 - 👀 I’m interested in Home Assistant
-- 🌱 I’m currently learning about Automation and Sola Monitoring ;)
+- 🌱 I’m currently learning about Automation and Solar Monitoring ;)
 - 💞️ I’m looking to collaborate on Netatmo to have the Eco working